codenamephp/deployer.composer/README.md

 ![Packagist Downloads](https://img.shields.io/packagist/dt/codenamephp/deployer.composer)
 ![GitHub](https://img.shields.io/github/license/codenamephp/deployer.composer)

+## What is it?

+This package adds deployer tasks and a command factory for running composer on the command line.

 ## Installation

 Easiest way is via composer.
 Just run `composer require codenamephp/deployer.composer` in your cli which should install the latest version for you.

 ## Usage

+Just use the built in tasks in your deployer file or create your own by using the command factory and a command runner or just extend `\de\codenamephp\deployer\composer\task\AbstractComposerTask`